OmairHamdalla/Maze_DFS_Generator-Solver_Js/README.md

 This project is an interactive maze generator and solver built using **HTML5 Canvas** and **JavaScript**.
 It features animated maze generation, a manual play mode, and an auto-solving visualization using **Depth-First Search (DFS)**.

+### 🧪 Preview

+ - It starts by showing a maze box and 2 buttons:
+    - **Play game** : Where you get a generated maze and try to find your way to the goal cell.
+    - **Test Algorithm** : Where you get to visualize DFS working in 2 ways.
+      - Generate : Generates the maze with animations showing how it works.
+      - Solve : Solves the maze while visualizing its way, its visited cells, and the complete correct path.
+ - You can try the project by opening the Github deployed version <a href='https://omairhamdalla.github.io/Maze_DFS_Generator-Solver_Js/' target="_blank"> Here </a>

 ---

 ## Features